‘I’m not killing cats every day anymore’

 Help for cats in the shelter

-Meanwhile, cats unsocialized to people get more time for someone to adopt them, more comfort during their stay, and more help if they have medical or behavioral challenges standing them and finding a new home.
+Meanwhile, cats who do end up in the shelter get more time for someone to adopt them, more comfort during their stay, and more help if they have medical or behavioral challenges.
 That’s why, when Eddie arrived, despite his challenging behavior, he, too, was given a chance.

 Amy says, “When Eddie first got here, he was very upset and literally launched himself at the door of his cage trying to get at the officer who was taking care of the cats that day.”